-Install limiter sensors on incoming electrical service wires L1 and L2, at the top of the main house breaker panel (refer to Sol-Ark's diagram within their manual).
+Install limiter sensors on incoming electrical service wires L1 and L2, at the top of the main house breaker panel (refer to Sol-Ark's diagram on page 11 of the Sol-Ark-8K Manual).

-Verify the limiter sensors' proper sense and direction by adhering to the Sol-Ark manual's "Testing and Powering Up Sol-Ark" instructions in the Sol-Ark Manual.
+Verify the limiter sensors' proper sense and direction by adhering to the Sol-Ark manual's "Testing and Powering Up Sol-Ark" instructions on page 14 of the Sol-Ark Manual.
 If applicable, perform the following checks after completing Steps 1 and 2 outlined in the Basic Functional Test Section 4.5.6 below: